NiklasRosenstein/slap/readme.md

 ## Installation

 We recommend installing Slap using Pipx.
+(Requires Python 3.10 or higher)

     $ pipx install slap-cli